xinnna/Solus-Nvidia-Optimus-Manager/README.md

 ```
 Otherwise the switch happens immediately.

 - `autoconfigure` subcommand: Automatically configure the dGPU based on the presence of relevant configuration files (blacklist-nvidia.conf, 00-ldm.conf).
-This command is used in the systemd service file (nvidia-optimus-autoconfig.service) and the lightdm configuration file (99-nvidia.conf)
+This command is used in the systemd service file (nvidia-optimus-autoconfig.service) and the lightdm/sddm configuration files (99-nvidia.conf/99-nvidia-sddm.conf)